MiriamPeskowitz/mourning-front-end-2020/notes.md

   -- create eval branch for changes made during  eval.
 I can decide later whether to bring them over to main.

-  Aug 4, 5: dev log
+  Aug 14, 15: dev log
   -- DONE fix render on profile entries, to li's with proper line break -- DONE, at least the ones I was focusing on: entries, PEC, mourners, refactor for consistency between similar types of components
-  -- DONE fix color issue on entries: white, yellow when hovering -- DONE entries show page, fix buttons Edit, Delete, back -- make similar and horizontal, and above entry --home page -- wrap entries in <p> so there is space between, make sure css for all three lists is the same.
+  -- DONE fix color issue on entries: white, yellow when hovering -- DONE entries show page, fix buttons Edit, Delete, back -- make similar and horizontal, and above entry --DONE home page -- wrap entries in <p> so there is space between, make sure css for all three lists is the same.
   -- DONE fix color issue on entries: white, yellow when hovering -- blue is default in react router.
 BUT MAY NEED TO CHECK THROUGHOUT
-  -- go through and fix all button and link hover colors to yellow --DONE put css in alphabetical order
+  --DONE put css in alphabetical order
   -- when entry show page loads on its own, doesn't know what entries are.
 Is this an issue, other than in debugging, as it would never in user do this?
   -- DONE edit mourning edit form add labels, look at hover colors.
- -- figure out style for buttons, make consistent throughout
+ -- figure out style for buttons, make consistent throughout -- go through and fix all button and link hover colors to yellow

   Bigger:
     -- // feature: change to most recent 15 , with more button
 -- add edit feature to description
 -- create memory section

+And even bigger things to think about:
+-- using rails 5.2.2 and ruby 2.6 -- update?